licky-licky/toji-no-miko-translations/docs/md/docs/~Okatana_with_Flowers_Shining_in_Full_Bloom_Chapte....md

 **Fuu:** Then, Kamakura\!
 **Karin:** We sure are in Kamakura, but...
-Were you really supposed to use "Then, Kamakura\!" at times like this?
+Were you really supposed to use "Then, Kamakura\!\" at times like this?
 [When major incidents happened during the Kamakura Shogunate, all samurai would be summoned to Kamakura, and over time this phrase just came to mean "in case of emergency"]
 **Fuu:** Don't sweat the small things\!
 Right now, let's have our fill of Kamakura\!
 **Itsuki:** Kiyoka-san, Yui-san.
 Thank you for taking us to see the sights on such short notice.
 **Yui:** If a pretty looking girl like you is asking me to show her around, then I'm all over it\!